 How to get the best car insurance for young drivers

-Why is car insurance for new drivers expensive?
+Why is car insurance for new drivers so expensive?

-Statistics show that younger drivers are far more likely to be involved in an accident than those aged 25 and over.
-In fact, around a quarter of 18 to 24-year-olds have a crash within their first two years of driving.
-Insurance premiums are calculated to reflect these statistics.
-On top of this, as a young driver you’ve had almost no chance to build up a no claims bonus, which could often lead to a lower insurance premium come your renewal date.
+Statistics show that younger drivers are far more likely to be involved in an accident compared to those aged 25 and over.
+According to road safety charity Break, 23% of 18 to 24-year-olds crash within two years of passing their driving test.
+Insurance premiums are calculated to reflect these risks.

 Can I save money by adding another driver to my policy?

 As a young or first-time driver it could be worth adding a more experienced driver to your policy as they could help reduce the cost of your premium.
 Just make sure you’re named as the main driver, otherwise it will be considered a type of fraud called car insurance fronting, which, at the very least, could invalidate your policy.

 What types of car insurance are available for drivers under 25?

 As with all age groups, there are three types of cover to consider: